-We have audited the accompanying balance sheets of Texas Pacific Land Trust (the "Trust") as of December 31, 2009 and 2008 and the related statements of income, net proceeds from all sources, and cash flows for each of the years in the three-year period ended December 31, 2009.
-We also have audited the Trust's internal control over financial reporting as of December 31, 2009, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+We have audited the accompanying balance sheets of Texas Pacific Land Trust (the "Trust") as of December 31, 2010 and 2009 and the related statements of income, net proceeds from all sources, and cash flows for each of the three years in the period ended December 31, 2010.
+We also have audited the Trust's internal control over financial reporting as of December 31, 2010, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
 The Trust's management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control over Financial Reporting.
-Our responsibility is to express an opinion on these financial statements and an opinion on the Trust's internal control over financial reporting.
+Our responsibility is to express an opinion on these financial statements and an opinion on the Trust's internal control over financial reporting based on our audits.